ayodele-olufemi/MVCApp_using_C-Sharp_SQL_Server/README.md

 * Now we will create stored procedures for the CRUD actions and grant **EmployeeUser** permission to execute the stored procedures.
 	* Download and execute the file **EmployeeStoredProc.sql** file.
 	* Execute **grantUser** stored procedure.
+* We are done setting up the database.
+Next, we setup the project in Visual Studio.